-Treatments for scars will vary as greatly as the scars themselves.
-Some highly effective over-the-counter topical treatments, as well as silicone scar sheets work well for less serious scars.
+Treatments for scars vary as greatly as the scars themselves.
+Some highly effective over-the-counter topical treatments, as well as silicone scar sheets, work well for less serious scars.
 There are also some steroid prescription products that can flatten scars.
 Surgical scar removal is an option for patients who have deep scars.
-There are also options such as cryotherapy, dermabrasion, chemical peels or laser surgeries available to diminish or remove scars.
+There are also options such as cryotherapy, dermabrasion, chemical peels, or laser surgeries available to diminish or remove scars.
 It is important to consult with a board-certified dermatologist to determine the best treatment option for your scar(s).
 If you would like to discuss what treatments we would recommend for your scars, please contact us to schedule a consultation.